Overcriminalization: Depth of the issue

 However, some scholars have argued some benefits or generally positive goals for some forms of overcriminalization.
 Contrary to Larkin's argument, overcriminalization could serve to help prevent further crime, or to deter future or prior criminals from offending based on the consequences and punishment that go along with getting convicted, as argued by Dmitriy Kamensky.
 In addition, overcriminalization may be preferable to its opposite, a position supported by Podgor, who emphasized the risks of under-regulation.
 Overcriminalization can be fought with the mens rea theory to give leeway to a defendant in defending their alleged actions by investigating the existence of a guilty mind or criminal intent behind their actions.
 In lots of cases, mens rea is incredibly important to prove or find intent to commit a crime, along with its corresponding partner actus reus.

+India

+The use of criminal punishments in India has expanded indiscriminately into civil, social, economic, and regulatory matters - becoming a tool for day-to-day governance.
+Scholars have noted crude estimation of offences ranging from 12,000 to 150,000.
+A 2025 report by Vidhi Centre for Legal Policy, a New Delhi-based think tank estimated that federal laws in India contained 7,305 distinct offences across 370 central laws, out of ~890 laws that were in force then.
+A 2022 report by Observer Research Foundation and TeamLease Services noted 26,134 criminal clauses in India's business laws, and asserted that of the total 69,233 compliances in India, 37.8 percent carried imprisonment as a punishment for violation.

 United States

 In 2014, the Manhattan Institute for Policy Research began to study the issue of overcriminalization, espousing the idea that state and federal criminal codes are overly expansive and growing too quickly.
 At the federal level alone, Institute fellows identified over 300,000 laws and regulations whose violation can lead to prison time.
 The Institute asserts that this puts even well-meaning citizens in danger of prosecution for seemingly innocuous conduct.

 From 2014 to 2016, the Institute produced reports on the status of overcriminalization in five states (North Carolina, Michigan, South Carolina, Minnesota, and Oklahoma) and thereafter added more state-specific research.
 National Review has described United States Supreme Court Justice Neil Gorsuch as "a sharp critic" of overcriminalization.